 Two Copyrights, Six Royalty Types

-If you are based in the US, master recording copyrights generate master royalties and digital performance royalties, earned when your master recording is played on a non-interactive streaming radio, like Pandora.
-In most countries outside of the US, a master recording also earns royalties from neighbouring rights, which are earned when a song is broadcast over the radio.
+If you are based in the US, recording copyrights generate recording royalties and digital performance royalties, earned when your recording is played on a non-interactive streaming radio, like Pandora.
+In most countries outside of the US, a recording also earns royalties from neighbouring rights, which are earned when a song is broadcast over the radio.

 A compositional copyright can generate four royalty types; mechanical royalties, performance royalties, micro-sync royalties, and print royalties.